 Avoiding or limiting alcohol.
 Alcohol has diverse effects in lipoprotein metabolism, depending in part on the dose.
-Individuals consuming 1-2 drinks per day have lower serum triglycerides, but higher intakes have an adverse effect on LDL cholesterol levels in older men and raise triglyceride levels.,
+Individuals consuming 1-2 drinks per day have lower serum triglycerides, whereas higher intakes have an adverse effect on LDL cholesterol levels in older men, and raise triglyceride levels.,

 Fish oil and DHA supplements.
 Fish oil and docosahexaenoic acid from algal oil have both been found to significantly lower triglycerides by roughly up to 30 mg/dL; however, LDL levels also increased significantly by roughly 9 mg/dL.

 Garlic.
 Some reviewers have suggested that daily consumption of garlic in the form of powder, raw garlic, or garlic oil reduces total and LDL cholesterol by roughly 17 mg/dL and 9 mg/dL, respectively, in hypercholesterolemic individuals when taken for more than 2 months.
 Caution is advised, however, given that this is an area where commercial products are eager for research support and there is risk of publication bias.
 A large, well-controlled randomized trial found no effects of garlic.

 Probiotics.
 Probiotic supplementation in the form of either capsules or fermented milk products produced significant reductions in both total and LDL cholesterol of 6.5 and 8.5 mg/dL, respectively.